 - Other common items

-- Participants are requested to bring their own masks, aprons, and hair covers (or towels for these items), and lunch box for lunch.
+- Participants are requested to bring their own masks, aprons, hair covers (or towels for these items), and lunch box for lunch.

 Where will the Workshop be held?

 Satoyama Club Minuma Clubhouse

 1-15-12 Higashi-Urawa, Midori-ku, Saitama-shi, Saitama 336-0926, Japan 3 minutes walk from Higashi-Urawa Station, JR Musashino Line

 The first 4 people to arrive for the first and second sessions

 - Please apply using the entry form below.

 - When you receive an e-mail from the club saying “Your application has been accepted” .
 Please transfer the registration fee of ￥7,000 to the following account within 8 days of receiving the reply email from the club.